Health Care Charitable Contributions

 Start Date of Program/Activity

-- Pfizer will not fund a program/activity after the start date has passed.
+- Pfizer will not fund a patient program/activity after the start date has passed.

-- The program/activity must be aligned with a clinical area of interest, refer to the "Latest Update" section above for the current year's list.
+- The patient program/activity must be aligned with a clinical area of interest, refer to the "Important Deadlines and Dates" section above for the current year's list.

 - If Pfizer decides to provide a healthcare charitable contribution, the organization must sign a Letter of Agreement.

-- For all funded programs, the organization must complete an Acknowledgment Form following the conclusion of the patient program.
+- For all funded programs, the organization must complete an Acknowledgment Form following the conclusion of the patient program/activity.

 - A description of the program and its objectives